Overseas Manager Exchanges

 These Exchanges, offered with the support of our sponsors, JLT and Civic Assurance, provide our members with an outstanding opportunity to learn about local government in other countries.

-Entries for the four exchanges being offered in 2017 to the United States, British Columbia (Canada), Queensland and New South Wales closed on 1 February 2017 and the recipients will be announced at SOLGM's annual Gala Dinner being held in Auckland on 12 April 2017.
+Entries for the five exchanges being offered in 2017 to the United States, British Columbia (Canada), Queensland and New South Wales closed on 1 February 2017 and the recipients were announced at SOLGM's annual Gala Dinner being held in Auckland on 12 April 2017.